Policy Learning with Competing Agents

 We consider linear threshold rules with coefficients $\beta \in \mathcal{B} = \mathbb{S}^{d-1}$ and a threshold $S^{t} \in \mathbb{R}$, i.e. $\pi(X; \beta, S^{t}) = \mathbb{I}(\beta^{T}X > S^{t}).$ The decision maker fixes the selection criterion $\beta$ for all time steps $t$, while the threshold $S^{t}$ varies with $t$ to ensure that the capacity constraint is satisfied at each time step.
 In time step $t$, agents will respond strategically to the coefficients $\beta$ and the threshold from the previous time step $t-1,$ which is $S^{t-1}$, i.e., $X_{i}^{t} = X_{i}(\beta, S^{t-1})$.
+The function $X_{i}$ may be stochastic.
 In the context of college admissions, students, with knowledge of the selection criterion and previous acceptance threshold, can invest effort to change their baseline test scores and grades, to improve their chances of being admitted.
-The function $X_{i}$ may be stochastic.
 Section \ref{sec:agent} provides additional structure for agent behavior.
 Let $P(\beta, s)(\cdot)$ denote the CDF over scores $\beta^{T}X_{i}(\beta, s)$ that results when agents report covariates in response to a policy with parameters $\beta$ and $s$.
-So, the distribution over scores at time step $t$ is given by $P^{t} = P(\beta, S^{t-1})$.
+The distribution over scores at time step $t$ is given by $P^{t} = P(\beta, S^{t-1})$.
 Following \cite{bhattacharya2012inferring}, the threshold $S^{t}$ is set to $q(P^{t})$, which is the $q$-th quantile of $P^{t}$, ensuring that only $1-q$ proportion of agents are treated.
 In the context of college admissions, the college can only accept $1-q$ fraction of the applicant pool, so they admit students who rank above the $q$-th quantile of the score distribution.
-So, we can write that $S^{t} = q(P^{t})$ and $W_{i}^{t} = \pi(X_{i}^{t}; \beta, S^{t}).$ After treatment assignment, the decision maker observes individual outcomes $Y_{i}^{t}$ for each agent.
+Accordingly, we set $S^{t} = q(P^{t})$ and $W_{i}^{t} = \pi(X_{i}^{t}; \beta, S^{t}).$ After treatment assignment, the decision maker observes individual outcomes $Y_{i}^{t}$ for each agent.
 These outcomes may depend on the treatment received.
 The outcome $Y_{i}(0)$ is observed if the agent is not assigned to treatment, and the outcome $Y_{i}(1)$ is observed when the agent is assigned to treatment, $Y_{i}^{t} = Y_{i}(W^{t}_{i})$.
 In the context of college admissions $Y_{i}$ may represent the number of months student $i$ enrolls in the college.
 Let $V^{t}$ be the value of a policy at time step $t$.
 We define the policy value to be the mean outcome of the agents after treatments are allocated

 Note that the previous equation makes the dependence of $V^{t}$ on $S^{t-1}$ and $S^{t}$ explicit.
 The argument $s$ is the previous threshold, which agents react to in the current time step.
 The argument $r$ is the current threshold, which enforces the capacity constraint in the current time step.